-Third, this recipe calls for a sweet cream cheese to be spread on top of the Irish Soda Bread and then topped with strawberries.
-After that, the dish is soaked with creamy custard.
+A sweet cream cheese spread on top of the Irish Soda Bread is then topped with strawberries making this recipe simply divine.
+The final step is to add a creamy custard that fills in all the gaps with goodness.
 I think you will find a slice of this yummy breakfast casserole to be a little piece of heaven on a plate.

 12 oz. cream cheese, softened